Optimistic Task Inference for Behavior Foundation Models: Inference Hyper-Parameters

 For each experiment and method we perform a grid-search over hyper-parameters.
 We then choose the hyper-parameters with highest overall cumulative return \textit{per environment} for each method to report performance.

 We found both \method and \method-TS to be very robust to the hyper-parameters we tested.
 For each method we consider a single hyper-parameter with three values each: For UCB, we test a fixed $\beta_t = \beta \in \{1.0, 0.1, 0.001\}$.
 For TS, we test $\sigma \in \{0.1, 0.001, 0.0001\}$.
 This means all other parameters where held constant.
 Specifically, $\rho=1$ and $\lambda=1$ if not reported otherwise (\cref{fig:drift-vel}).
-The number of samples for the UCB optimization was $n=128$ throughout all experiments.
+The number of samples for the UCB optimization was $n=128$ throughout \rebuttal{if not specified otherwise}.